warroyo/flux-tmc-multitenant/README.md

 ### Automation ideas

-In the steps above we just copied existing files and did search and replace.
-However in an automation scenario what you would most liklely do is template out the files and use variables to generate them.
+In the steps above we used a helm chart to generate most of our tenant yaml.
+More automation could be done here or this could be done in another way.
+Here are some ideas.

 * TAP acelerators for tenant repos
 * ADO pipelines + YTT templated files